Evidence Level

 Potassium orotate is a potassium salt of orotic acid, providing about 21% elemental potassium.
 It is marketed using a 'cellular mineral carrier' narrative, claiming that the orotate ligand escorts potassium more efficiently into cells.
 This concept is theoretical and largely promotional: there are essentially no high-quality human randomized trials of potassium orotate specifically, and the broader orotate literature is dominated by small cardiovascular studies of magnesium orotate.
 Any potassium delivered is the same potassium found in better-studied salts, and the same hyperkalemia cautions apply for kidney disease and potassium-sparing medications.
 Buyers should treat carrier claims with skepticism.

-Studied Dose No established evidence-based dose exists for potassium orotate specifically; products vary, and elemental potassium delivered is modest per the orotate's low potassium fraction.
+Studied Dose No established evidence-based dose; products vary, and elemental potassium delivered is modest (~21% of the orotate salt).

 Active Compound Potassium orotate, the potassium salt of orotic acid (a pyrimidine precursor), providing roughly 21% elemental potassium.